ControlCompany/InfectedCompany/README.md

 > # *NOTE: All players will need the mod installed to play together*

 > ## This mod is still in beta.
-Please report any bugs and issues you encountered while using the mod by creating an issue on the [official GitHub repo issues page](https://github.com/InfectedCompany/InfectedCompany/issues).
+Please report any bugs and issues you encountered while using the mod by creating an issue on the [official GitHub repo issues page](https://github.com/ControlCompany/InfectedCompany/issues).
 Thank you!

 ## Infected Company
-- **Trust noone.** One or more of your crewmates are infected!
-Trust noone, collect scrap and survive!
+- **Trust nobody.** One or more of your crewmates are infected!
+Trust nobody, collect scrap and survive!
 - **New items.** Adds new items to the game: **incendiary grenade**, **infected detector** and **handheld radar**.
 - **Quarantine phase.** Can you survive the facility lockdown?
 - **Lobby size support.** Compatible with lobby size enhancement mods!
 The game will scale accordingly.